adonisjs/v6-docs/content/docs/authentication/custom_auth_guard.md

-# Creating a custom auth guard
+# Creating a Custom Auth Guard

 The auth package enables you to create custom authentication guards for use cases not served by the built-in guards.
 In this guide, we will create a guard for using JWT tokens for authentication.